 On the other hand, a fresh perspective can be very valuable.
 Maybe you simply haven’t been able to find a good social media management agency with experience in your specific business.
 Or you just hit it off with one agency, but they never worked for a company like yours.
 Now what?

-In those cases, there’s two thoughts to consider.
+In those cases, there are two thoughts to consider.
 First, if you want to work with an agency over an extended period of time, it’s important that you are on the same page.
 Personalities play a big role in client-agency relationships.
 At the end of the day, you can work with an agency that’s perfect on paper, but if you constantly butt heads or you don’t like each other’s attitude, this relationship will not last long.

 The second thought to consider is creativity and versatility.
 So, maybe the agency you like never worked in your business, but they have creative ideas that sound good.
 The key here is to determine if creativity will be accepted and successful in your industry.
 If someone comes with a fresh approach, it can blow the competition out of the water.
 A pair of fresh eyes can sometimes find opportunities that everyone else overlooked.
 So, there’s definitely potential here.
 But just make sure that the rationale and the strategy is sound.
 Creativity alone is not worth much - but a smart strategy with creative execution can help you win big.